Home » Life in the Fifteenth Century

 If there is an aspect of fifteenth-century life that you would like us to add to the menu here, please do let us know.

-The picture below is from a book that was made on instructions from Sir William Herbert, Earl of Pembroke.
+The image of the Wheel of Fortune is from a book that was made on instructions from Sir William Herbert, Earl of Pembroke.
 (He was later captured and killed after the Battle of Edgecote by the Earl of Warwick).
-The picture shows the Wheel of Fortune.
 This was a very popular image in medieval books and wall hangings, reminding people that their lives could change swiftly and dramatically.